Irving Naxon

-Irving Naxon (1902 – September 22, 1989) was an American inventor, who is most famous for inventing and patenting the slow cooker.
+Irving Naxon (February 26, 1902 – September 22, 1989) was an American inventor, who is most famous for inventing and patenting the slow cooker.
 Naxon was also the first Jewish engineer who worked for Western Electric.

+His archive resides at the Smithsonian Institution.
+Examples of his kitchen appliance inventions are held as are his papers, including his "idea book" from the 1920s, patents, early correspondence with Teletype Corporation, World War II communication regarding his invention of super sonar submarine detectors, and his impact on the sign environs of Times Square in New York City.

 Personal life

 Naxon was born in 1902 in Jersey City, New Jersey with the birth name Irving Nachumsohn.
-His mother had immigrated to the United States from Russia.
+His mother had immigrated to the United States from Lithuania, via London.
+A 1950 advertisement shows a slow cooker called the "Simmer Crock" made by the Industrial Radiant Heat Corp. of Gladstone, NJ.
 His father died when he was two years old.
-He had two siblings, an older brother – Meyer – and a younger sister – Sadie.
+He had two siblings, an older brother – Meyer – and an older sister – Sadie.
 After his father's death, his family moved from Jersey City to Fargo, North Dakota, and then to Winnipeg, Manitoba.
 Naxon's mother moved him and his siblings to Winnipeg so that her oldest son, Meyer, could avoid the World War I draft.
 While in Canada, Naxon studied electrical engineering through a correspondence course.
 He moved back to Chicago sometime after.
-He married his wife Fern and they had three daughters, Jewel, Eileen, and Lenore.
+He married his wife Fern in 1940 and they had three daughters, Jewel, Eileen, and Lenore.

 In 1945, he changed his name from Nachumsohn to Naxon due to anti-German sentiment after WWII.